klebgenomics/Klebsiella-genome-metadata/README.md

 # Klebsiella-genome-metadata

-Klebsiella genome metadata collection schema plus guidance, examples and collection template.
+_Klebsiella_ genome metadata collection schema plus guidance, examples and collection template.

 These resources support a community-driven data curation effort to facilitate the use and reuse of public genome collections for maximum knowledge gain.
-These efforts are focussed on _Klebsiella pneumoniae_ and closely related organisms in the _K. pneumoniae_ Species Complex and are coordinated by the [KlebNET-GSP](https://klebnet.org/) project team.
+These efforts are focussed on _Klebsiella pneumoniae_ and closely related organisms in the _K. pneumoniae_ Species Complex (KpSC) and are coordinated by the [KlebNET-GSP](https://klebnet.org/) project team.
 The resources are freely available for reuse and adapatation under open access licence, and we encourage the development of similar schemes for other organisms.

+The scheme includes two types of data fields:
+**1. Isolate meta-data** fields capture information about the individual KpSC isolates and their associated genome sequences, as well as the sample sources and/or hosts from which the isolates were collected.
+**2. Purpose of sampling** fields capture information about how and why isolates were collected and/or chosen for sequencing.
+These data are essential to understand the underlying biases in genome collections and to make descisions about the inclusion or exclusion of isolates for comparative and aggregate analyses.

 ## Isolate metadata